You’ve spent weeks preparing paperwork for your mortgage application. Now that you’re pre-approved for a loan, it’s time to talk numbers.

-- Borrower-Paid PMI: Most lenders make it easy to manage premiums by rolling the monthly obligation into the amount you already pay for your home.
+- Borrower-Paid PMI: Most mortgage lenders make it easy to manage premiums by rolling the monthly obligation into the amount you already pay for your home.
 This is the method used by most borrowers.

 - Single Premium PMI: You can also make a single lump-sum payment at the start of the loan by paying cash or rolling sum of the premiums into the loan.

 - Lender Paid PMI: If you wish to lower the monthly mortgage payment, Lender Paid PMI is also an option.
 The lender will pay premiums on your behalf.
 But keep in mind that the costs will be recouped in interest.
-And premiums don’t automatically go away when the mortgage LTV reaches 80 percent.
+And premiums don’t automatically go away when the mortgage LTV reaches 80%.

 How to Avoid Paying Private Mortgage Insurance